-During the year under review, there were a total of 27 incidents associated with the NPWWTP and New Plymouth District wastewater network.
-Eight events occurred at the NPWWTP, with three due to blockages, two due to heavy rainfall, two 'other' (operator error), and one technical issue.
-Four events were recorded for sewer pump stations (all due to high rainfall).
-Reticulation overflows accounted for the remaining 15 events, with five overflows due to high rainfall, ten blockages due to fat, wet wipes and/or rags.
-The number of incidents that occurred in 2022-2023 was slightly higher than the previous several years (Table 16).
+During the year under review, there were a total of nine incidents associated with the NPWWTP and New Plymouth District wastewater network.
+Four events occurred at the NPWWTP, with one due to a power outage, one due to heavy rainfall and two mechanical/technical issues.
+No events were recorded in relation to sewer pump stations.
+Reticulation overflows accounted for the remaining five events, with all overflows due to blockages in the network.
+The number of incidents that occurred in 2023/24 was significantly lower than the previous several years (Table 16).

 Incidents are investigated and assessed based on the cause of incident, NPDC's adherence to their Incident Response Plan (IRP) and the resulting environmental effects.
 For the purpose of discussion, incidents have been separated into those directly associated with the NPWWTP, sewage pump station incidents and reticulation overflows.
-A breakdown of all of the incidents from 2022-2023 is provided in the following sections.
+A breakdown of all of the incidents from 2023/24 is provided in the following sections.

-Table 16 Incidents associated with the NPWWTP and New Plymouth District wastewater network since 2014-2015
+Table 16 Incidents associated with the NPWWTP and New Plymouth District wastewater network since 2014/15

 Year Number of incidents

-2014-2015 40
+2014/15 40

-2015-2016 24
+2015/16 24

-2016-2017 20
+2016/17 20

-2017-2018 16
+2017/18 16

-2018-2019 9
+2018/19 9

-2019-2020 23
+2019/20 23

-2020-2021 24
+2020/21 24

-2021-2022 23
+2021/22 23

-2022-2023 27
+2022/23 27

+2023/24 9